The key to effective leadership is influence, not control

 Meaning

-At its heart, this quote means that real leadership isn’t about commanding people, but about inspiring and persuading them.
+This quote means that real leadership isn’t about commanding people, but about inspiring and persuading them.
 It’s the difference between being a boss and being a true leader.

 Explanation